mmbdtp/mmbdtp.github.io/seq-data/about-you.md

 * Keep the responses for yourself OR
 * Email your responses to <nabil-fareed.alikhan@quadram.ac.uk> OR
 * post on the discord, OR
-* you can present here in the this session.
+* you can present your answers here in this session.

 [Back to Programme]({{site.baseurl}}/modules/sequencing/week-2-programme/).